-Most modern veterinarians and research scientists, however, hold that vaccinations are key elements in keeping animals alive and have been instrumental in helping get rid of diseases in animals in the very same way they have impacted the landscape for human beings.
+Still, most modern veterinarians and research scientists state that vaccinations are crucial elements in keeping animals alive.
+They have also been instrumental in helping get rid of diseases in animals, in the very same way they have impacted the health landscape for human beings.

 There are two different kinds of vaccinations your dog is expected to receive:

-These are considered essential for all dogs and they help protect the animal from diseases that are easily contagious or fatal.
-Diseases such as rabies, parvovirus, adenovirus, and distemper.
+Core vaccines are considered essential for all dogs.
+These vaccines help protect dogs from diseases that are easily contagious or fatal – such as rabies, parvovirus, adenovirus, and distemper.

-These are administered to protect the dogs against diseases that occur from exposure to elements in the environment or lifestyle.
-Before administering this, you need to discuss with your veterinary doctor to determine if they are necessary for your dog.
-They include vaccinations for Lyme disease, leptospirosis, and kennel cough.
+These are administered to protect dogs against diseases that occur from exposure to elements in the environment or lifestyle.
+The required non-core vaccines vary from dog to dog.
+Before giving your dog non-core vaccines, you need to discuss with your veterinary doctor to determine if they are necessary for your dog.
+Non-core vaccines include vaccinations for Lyme disease, leptospirosis, kennel cough, and more.

-The American Animal Association (AAHA) provide an annual vaccination schedule which is ideally followed by veterinarian practitioners.
-They are, however, not obliged to follow this schedule and some, such as holistic veterinary doctors often use their own methods of administering vaccines.
+The American Animal Hospital Association (AAHA) provides a vaccination schedule, which veterinarian practitioners ideally follow.
+Veterinarians are, however, not obliged to follow this schedule, and some, such as holistic veterinary doctors, often use their own methods of administering vaccines.

-While your veterinarian has the prerogative of deciding which vaccines are necessary for your dog, especially the non-core vaccines, should your dog get an illness the practitioner chose not to vaccinate against, they can be liable to a lawsuit.
+While your veterinarian has the prerogative of deciding which vaccines are necessary for your dog, especially the non-core vaccines, if your dog gets an illness the practitioner didn’t vaccinate against, they can be liable for a lawsuit.
 That is why most conventional veterinary practitioners follow the AAHA schedule to protect themselves from plausible legal issues.

 State and city governments usually determine how often a rabies vaccination must be administered.
 They also have other specific guidelines where vaccination is concerned.
-So if you own a pet, it’s important that you familiarize yourself with these regulations specific to your city and state.
+So if you own a pet, you must familiarize yourself with these regulations specific to your city and state.
 Your veterinary doctor should also be familiar with the laws and can advise accordingly.

 Ultimately, we all want healthy dogs.
-Ignoring vaccination altogether or subjecting your dog to too many vaccines are both bad for your dog’s health.
+Both ignoring vaccination altogether and subjecting your dog to too many vaccines are bad for your dog’s health.
 Once your dog has been given all the core vaccinations, a titer test can be performed to determine which other vaccinations might be necessary.
-Do what’s best for your furry family members.
+To take the best care of your dog, talk to your vet, read up on the guidelines, and do what’s best for your furry family members.